RaspberryPiFoundation/editor-ui/README.md

 These events allow the host page to respond to requests or changes made in the editor, for example, handling login or displaying data about the owner of a project or the latest code run.

+### Custom methods

+The host page is able to communicate with the web component via custom methods provided by the web component.
+These currently include:

+- `editorCode`: getter that returns the code from the first file in the editor
+- `runCode`: triggers a code run in the editor
+- `rerunCode`: stops the current code run and starts another code run in the editor
+- `stopCode`: stops the current code run

+This allows the host page to query the current code in the editor and to control code runs from outside the web component, for example.

 ## Development

 ### Previewing